obertguo/website-cms/posts/2021-09-24-google-drive-school-notes.md

 ---
 layout: blog
 title: Google Drive School Notes
-description: "Link to a collection of various notes taken at school.
-Expect the collection to be updated every once in a while. "
+description: Link to a collection of various notes taken at school.
+Expect the collection to be updated every once in a while.
 date: 2021-09-24T03:17:58.317Z
 ---
 # Google Drive Folder